Alfonso Cano: Leader of FARC

 On 26 March 2008, Manuel Marulanda Vélez, the founder and leader of FARC, died of a heart attack and Cano succeeded him as commander-in-chief.
 During the same month two other members of the Secretariat, Raul Reyes and Ivan Rios, were killed in action.
 In July 2008, the Colombian Army rescued fifteen of FARC's highest-profile hostages, including Íngrid Betancourt, in Operation Jaque, further weakening the rebels' position.

 As commander in chief, Cano spread his views about the guerrillas, and the nature and solution to the political conflict in Colombia.
 He believed that the conflict was a class struggle, and that it should be the rich and multinational companies that should fund the war, encouraging blackmailing and kidnapping of politicians and the rich.
 Mass kidnappings were used to press the government into exchanging hundreds of guerrilla members in jail.
 The most outstanding example of this practice was the kidnapping of 12 deputies from the Valle del Cauca department, an action that he coordinated with Pablo Catatumbo.

+Drug trafficking charges

+Cano was wanted in the United States on drug trafficking charges, and the U.S. State Department had offered $5 million for his capture.